xuuxii/awesome-ico/README.md

 * [Decentraland](https://decentraland.org/) - Decentraland is a virtual reality platform powered by the Ethereum blockchain.
 Users can create, experience, and monetize content and applications.
 * [STOX](https://www.stox.com/en/) - Stox is an open source, Bancor based prediction market platform.
 * [Coindash](https://www.coindash.io/) - A Crypto Based Social Trading Platform.
+* [KyberNetwork](https://kyber.network/) KyberNetwork is a new system which allows the exchange and conversion of digital assets.

 ## Cross Chain